V1298 Tauri

 V1298 Tauri is a young (23±4 Myr) weakly-lined T Tauri star that is part of the Taurus-Auriga association in the Taurus Molecular Cloud.
-Alternatively it is part of a proposed moving group, called Group 29 that is slightly older.
+Alternatively it is part of a proposed moving group, called Group 29 (or 93 Tau group) that is slightly older.
 The system has four transiting exoplanets, discovered with the Kepler space telescope in the K2 mission.
 One of the planets was discovered in August 2019 and the other three were discovered in November 2019 by the same team.